alpkabac/sukima/RPG_TUTORIAL.md

 ### How to get gold then?

 By selling items from your backpack with the `!sell <backpackSlot>` command!
 It will sell your item and generate a price depending on the item:
 ![Selling Items](https://i.imgur.com/XsQK8XY.png)
 Item prices may vary a lot from generation to generation, let's say it's a feature and some shopkeepers just want some items more than others
+This command is only available when the travelling merchant is present, so keep an eye open for him.

 Now that you have gold, you can upgrade your backpack with the `!upgrade` command:
 ![Upgrade Command](https://i.imgur.com/y5np24E.png)
 First upgrade costs 99 gold, but price goes up exponentially each time you upgrade!

+### How do I buy stuff?
+You can use `!shop` to list all the items for sale from all players and the travelling merchant, when he's there.